yoshihikosuzuki/ant-asm-workflow/README.md

 cd ..
 ```

-## Showing dependencies of the files with a visual flow of the commands above
+## Visual dependencies among the files and commands above

-NOTE: Based on the dependencies, you can simultaneously run multiple scripts that are independent of each other.
+NOTE: Based on these flow charts, you can simultaneously run multiple scripts that are independent of each other.

 ### 1. Assembly and scaffolding